I. Purpose of This Text

 This document exists to define a term that did not previously exist, but whose referent already does.

-Cryptobourgeoisie is not a slogan, not an aspiration, and not an identity to be claimed.
-It is a descriptive term for a historically emergent condition: a new relationship between individuals, capital, and power made possible by cryptographic systems.
+Cryptobourgeoisie is a descriptive term for a historically emergent condition: a new relationship between individuals, capital, and power made possible by cryptographic systems.
+It is not a slogan, an aspiration, or an identity to be claimed.

 This text precedes all manifestos, declarations, or strategies.
-It explains what is being named, not what must be done.
+Its purpose is to explain what is being named, before anyone turns to what must be done.

 II.
 Why a New Term Was Necessary